zfit/phasespace/README.rst

 achieved by passing the momenta to the ``boost_to`` argument.

 Behind the scenes, this function runs the TensorFlow graph, but no caching of the graph or reusing the session is performed.
-If we want to get the graph to avoid an immediate execution, we can use the `as_numpy` flag.
+If we want to get the graph to avoid an immediate execution, we can use the `generate_tensor` method.
 Then, to produce the equivalent result to the previous example, we simply do:

 .. code-block:: python